Skip to main content

 • Renegotiate the pricing or license as needed.

-• If a campus does not want to renew, confirm the number of remaining campuses still meets the minimum of four to qualify as a Tier 2.
+• If a campus does not want to renew, confirm the number of remaining campuses still meets the minimum of four to qualify as a Tier 2, and communicate the change in participants to the vendor.

 • After pricing has been negotiated and approvals have been obtained, send the following to Laura Fouladi at CDL: